 Troubleshooting the Upload

 If you see the error message The archive was empty or otherwise corrupt when uploading the file, there is an issue with the file.
-Take a look at the troubleshooting tips below to make sure your file is compatible for the upload.
+Take a look at the troubleshooting tips below to make sure your ZIP file is compatible for the upload.

 - File Name

 Spaces or unusual characters in the filenames can cause problems when you import.
 We recommend that you limit filenames to contain only letters, numbers, and hyphens.

 When you upload a ZIP file, we'll create the absolute paths for you.
 We can't pull in images or files from other folders or subfolders, so use only the filename in your code, with no location information in your link sources.